Rowing0914/Reinforcement_Learning/transfer_learning/A_Survey_on_Transfer_Learning/README.md

   Algorithms,” Proc.
 19th Ann.
 Conf.
 Neural Information Processing Systems, pp. 801-808, 2007.

 - Recently, manifold learning methods have been adapted for transfer learning.
-In [44], Wang and Mahadevan proposed a Procrustes analysis-based approach to manifold alignment without correspondences, which can be used to transfer the knowledge across domains via the aligned manifolds.
+In [44], Wang and Mahadevan proposed a Procrustes analysis-based approach to manifold alignment without correspondences, which can be used to transfer the knowledge across domains via the aligned manifolds.  **p6**

   [44] C. Wang and S. Mahadevan, “Manifold Alignment Using Procrustes Analysis,” Proc.
 25th Int’l Conf.
 Machine Learning ,pp. 1120-1127, July 2008.

 #### Transferring Knowledge of Parameters

+ Most parameter-transfer approaches to the inductive transfer learning setting assume that individual models for related tasks should share some parameters or prior distributions of hyper-parameters. **p7**

+- Lawrence and Platt [45] proposed an efficient algorithm known as MT-IVM, which is based on Gaussian Processes (GP), to handle the multitask learning case.
+MT-IVM tries to learn parameters of a Gaussian Process over multiple tasks by sharing the same GP prior.

+  [45] N.D.
+Lawrence and J.C.
+Platt, “Learning to Learn with the Informative Vector Machine,” Proc.
+21st Int’l Conf.
+Machine Learning, July 2004.

+- Bonilla et al. [46] also investigated multitask learning in the context of GP.
+The authors proposed to use a free-form covariance matrix over tasks to model intertask dependencies, where a GP prior is used to induce correlations between tasks.

+  [46] E. Bonilla, K.M.
+Chai, and C. Williams, “Multi-Task Gaussian Process Prediction,” Proc.
+20th Ann.
+Conf.
+Neural Information Processing Systems, pp. 153-160, 2008.

+- Schwaighofer et al. [47] proposed to use a hierarchical Bayesian framework (HB) together with GP for multitask learning.

+  [47] A. Schwaighofer, V. Tresp, and K. Yu, “Learning Gaussian Process Kernels via Hierarchical Bayes,” Proc.
+17th Ann.
+Conf.
+Neural Information Processing Systems, pp. 1209-1216, 2005.

+- Evgeniou and Pontil [48] borrowed the idea of HB to SVMs for multitask learning.
+And the base idea is that transferring the priors of the GP models, some researchers also proposed to transfer parameters of SVMs under a regularisation framework

+  [48] T. Evgeniou and M. Pontil, “Regularized Multi-Task Learning,” Proc.
+10th ACM SIGKDD Int’l Conf.
+Knowledge Discovery and Data Mining, pp. 109-117, Aug.
+2004.